Cell Nucleus Definition

 While the cell nuclei of plants and animals differ in subtle ways, their main purpose and general activities remain the same.
 The cell nucleus is responsible for producing two main products to support the efforts of each cell.
 The first, messenger RNA, or mRNA, is the product of transposing a gene coding for a specific protein from the DNA structure to the RNA structure.
 This shorter mRNA strand can exit the nucleus and enter the cytoplasm.
 When a ribosome picks up this mRNA, it will translate this mRNA into the language of proteins and create a long strand of amino acids.
 This strand will then be folded into a functional protein, which may serve one of a thousand different roles.
 Examples of the differences between plant and animal cell nuclei can be seen below.

-Examples of a Cell Nucleus
+Function of Cell Nucleus

 Animal Cell Nucleus